 We can all agree that equine veterinary practice is very hard work.
 What makes it even tougher after the long hours, fractious horses, challenging cases, and miles on the road, is when we don’t get paid for our services.
 Despite this, many equine vets resist implementing an accounts receivable strategy.
 Whether it is because we are afraid of losing clients or a lack of appreciation of the value of our services, we hate asking for money.
 Our excuse is, “that’s just the way equine practice has always been, and no horse owning clients will ever pay at time of service”.
 At the same time, we are expected to pay our bills within 30 days and yet most of our clients take 60 days or more to pay us.
 What happens when that gap gets so wide?
 We have to borrow money from the bank so we can pay our bills.
 Something is wrong with that picture.

-3 years ago our practice was finding that it was taking us over 60 days on average to collect from our clients.
+3 years ago our emergency pet care practice was finding that it was taking us over 60 days on average to collect from our clients.
 We pride ourselves on paying our bills on time so we were in a position of having to use whatever profits we had or borrow from the bank to pay our bills because our clients had not paid us.
 We had to do something.

 We instituted a simple to follow, but very effective system, that has resulted in the majority of clients paying at time of service, while a few remaining excellent clients retain the privilege of paying within 30 days.
 Here is how we did it: